 It can be a challenge to sort out what each “green” term means, and figure out which terms have real meaning and are more than just marketing buzzwords.
-For example “Certified Organic” products are regulated by the US Department of Agriculture and must follow certain standards, Fair Trade Certified apparel (which recently was introduced to the US) is certified by several affiliated not-for-profit organizations around the world and works to guarantee fair wages and labor conditions.
-On the other hand products that call themselves “green” or “sustainable” are using vague and poorly defined terms that could mean a whole range of things.
+For example, “Certified Organic” products are regulated by the US Department of Agriculture and must follow certain standards, and Fair Trade Certified apparel (which recently was introduced to the US) is certified by several affiliated not-for-profit organizations around the world and works to guarantee fair wages and labor conditions.
+On the other hand, products that call themselves “green” or “sustainable” are using vague and poorly defined terms that could mean a whole range of things.

-Even if a garment is made of organic or another eco-material it doesn’t necessarily mean that it is environmentally friendly.
+Even if a garment is made of organic or another eco material, it doesn’t necessarily mean that it is environmentally friendly.
 This is why transparency from a company is so important.
-For example—a shirt could be made of organic cotton, but be dyed in a polluting dye-house in China , or could be sewn in a factory that does not pay a living wage.
-This same organic cotton could come from China, be cut in Mexico, and sewn, in India—adding up to a large carbon footprint.
+For example — a shirt could be made of organic cotton, but be dyed in a polluting dye-house in China, or could be sewn in a factory that does not pay a living wage.
+This same organic cotton could come from China, be cut in Mexico, and sewn in India — adding up to a large carbon footprint.